Username4723/DnDNotebook/Homebrew/Items/Magical.md

 A fine blue silk cloak with golden trim in the form of runes.

 Once per day, as an Action, the wearer can throw the cloak (20/60ft range) at an enemy for the purpose of restraining or distracting them.
 When throwing the cloak, make a ranged attack roll against the target.
 On a success, the target is restrained until they use their Action to make a DC 20 Strength check to escape.
 When instead distracting a target, the cloak hovers in midair with the purpose to obscure their field of vision until the target uses an Action to dismiss it (DC 17 Dexterity).
 A distracted creature has disadvantage on attack rolls and saves relying on Sight, and attack rolls against the creature have advantage.
 A failed throw of the cloak does not consume the cloak's charge.

+# Red Yo-Yo (Requires Attunement)

+This red yoyo with black spots has a limitless amount of string, which never tangles and can be rewound instantly.

+As an action, this yoyo can, within a range of 120ft, be used to block entrances, move objects, or bind people (DC 20 to escape).
+In addition, Touch spells can be cast through the yoyo, up to a range of 100ft.